 One of the most difficult challenges in working with victims of Narcissistic abuse is helping them see that they are not responsible for their abuser’s actions, behaviors, cruelty, or consequences that arise out of said partner’s bad choices.
-The next most common occurrence is victims not being able to decide if their partner is a Narcissist, or just a jerk.

-With rare exception, those who reach out for help in escaping their abusive partner feel responsible for every bad thing that ever transpired in the toxic relationship.
+With rare exception, those who reach out for help in escaping their abusive partners feel responsible for every bad thing that ever transpired in their toxic relationship.
 They doubt themselves, they continually wonder if there’s something they could have done differently, and they come to me with unbearable feelings of guilt, humiliation, and shame.
 This is all due to the Narcissist projecting their shame onto them, as well as having been the target of abusive, exploitative conditioning.

 When something goes wrong in the Narcissist’s life, or he or she becomes angry, the victim is made to believe it’s their fault. (i.e., “You should have told me my car was low on gas!
 I was late to work again and put on probation!
 It’s all your fault!).
 Or, victims feel not good enough, smart enough, or attractive enough due to cruel statements made by their abusive partner. (“I never loved you.
 You were just here to pass the time”; “You were never good enough for me.
 I just kept you around as a maid”; “Everyone is always saying they cannot believe I’m with someone like you”).
-Over time, the victim internalizes these statements, and believes there’s something wrong with them.
+Over time, the victim internalizes these statements and believes there’s something wrong with them.

 Even worse, they begin to resign themselves to a life of accepting the abuse based on these false beliefs.